 How to apply for the Universal Subsidy

 You can apply by post by contacting the Parent Support Centre – see ‘Where to apply’ below.
-These applications will take longer to process and may affect the start date from which your subsidy can be paid.
+If you apply by post it will take longer to process and may affect the start date when your subsidy can be paid.

 The subsidy will be paid directly to your childcare provider and will be deducted from the cost of your childcare.

 Your childcare provider must be registered with Tusla.
 You can get a list of contracted childcare providers on ncs.gov.ie.

 You can read more in our document on the National Childcare Scheme (NCS).